 Who decides the recipients of ASHA's awards and how is that done?

 Who: The Honors Committee administers the nominations and selection of awards from the association.
-The Committee is comprised of nine ASHA members who must be ASHA Fellows.
+The Committee comprises nine ASHA members who must be ASHA Fellows.

-How: In 2009 the Honors Committee moved from paper nomination to an online nomination form.
-The link to the online nomination form is accessible via the ASHA Web site during the nomination period.
+How: In 2009 the Honors Committee moved from paper nomination to an online nomination form via the Awards Nomination Center.

 Upon the close of the nomination period, the ASHA National Office staff review the nominations for administrative details (e.g. nominees and sponsors/co-sponsors are ASHA members, sponsors/co-sponsors meet the required nomination components, etc.).

 In late May or early June the Honors Committee meets for two days to review each nomination and discuss the quality of the documentation and how well it meets the required nomination components.
+A 2/3 majority vote of the committee is required for approval of a nomination.
 After discussion and deliberation, awardees are selected and announced in an issue of The ASHA Leader.

 When: January of each year a call for nominations is announced in The ASHA Leader and on the Web site.
 The nomination period typically closes between mid-March and early April.

-Example: If you nominate someone in the area of "teaching," include summary results of past teaching evaluations, workshop evaluations or comments, peer review, list of teaching awards, etc. The same is true of clinical service.
+Example: If you nominate someone in the area of "teaching," you may want to include summary results of past teaching evaluations, workshop evaluations or comments, peer review, list of teaching awards, etc. The same is true of clinical service.
 If that is the category chosen, list special programs the nominee has created, client letters of support, clinical achievement awards they have won, clinical grants or funds they have raised, etc. Just writing that the nominee is outstanding is not enough.
-Having a well known person nominate someone is not enough.
-There must be supporting documentation that the nominee's performance has been beyond the regular duties expected of a good employee
+Having a well-known person nominate someone is not enough.
+There must be supporting documentation that the nominee's performance has been beyond the regular duties expected of a good employee.